 17. Lost Dog Café: This gourmet pizza deli in the historic Parker-Gray neighborhood features an extensive menu (think lots of beer options), but it’s also got the feel-good factor: profits benefit the Lost Dog & Cat Rescue Foundation.
 And now that the new dog-friendly patio is open, Rover can join you in supporting a good cause.

 18. Picnic in the park: With so many dog parks in Alexandria, it’s easy to grab a to-go meal or picnic-style dinner from Old Town eateries like Society Fair and enjoy a meal al fresco while your furry friend roams.
+Top picks include Windmill Hill Park in South Old Town.
+It’s a quiet spot on the waterfront you can often have to yourself.

 Places to Stay